an1245/falco-misp-connector/README.md

 # Falco MISP Connector

 ## Introduction
 The Falco MISP Connector sources indicators from MISP server and consolidates them into Falco lists.
-Currently the connector brings in *ip-src* and *ip-dst* indictors from the MISP server, breaking them into a separate rule files for inbound IPv4/IPv6 addresses and CIDR blocks (*ip-src*), and outbound IPv4/IPv6 addresses and CIDR blocks (*ip-dst*).
+Currently the connector brings in *ip-src*, *ip-dst*, *ip-src|port* and *ip-dst|port* indictors from the MISP server, breaking them into a separate rule files for inbound (*ip-src*) IPv4/IPv6 addresses, CIDR blocks and IP:Port pairs, and outbound (*ip-dst*) IPv4/IPv6 addresses, CIDR blocks and IP:Port pairs.

 ## Note Before - Indicator Filtering!
 It's not clear how many items Falco can support in a list - if you load 300k indicators into a list it might not work!
 The best approach is to use the filtering options to formulate a highly targetted list of indicators.
 This will give a much more manageable number of indicators and lower false positive rate.
 The connector has a number of filtering options that are outlined in the *MISP Filtering details* details below.